John85-BR/Travel-App/README.md

 ## Description

+This project is a travel application, where the user can enter a trip and its respective destinations and consult them.

+This application uses three online data sources obtained by the APIs: Weatherbit, for querying weather forecast, Geonames for querying coordinates site and Pixabay for image consultation.

 ### Installation

 npm install You can use this command for starting a project. npm install downloads a package and it's dependencies.